SimpleDataLabsInc/prophecy-docs/docs/SQL/development/visual-editor/variant-schema.md

 3. Column Selection: With the schema visually represented, users can easily select columns of interest for their transformations.
 Prophecy automatically handles the necessary data casting.

 ![Schema and column selector](img/variant-infer-schema.png)

+Infer nested schema, user need to do first for each variant, so they can see full schema they are working with.

+Clicking Edit Schema opens the variant and allows you to manually choose the type of each nested schema.

 The provided mockup (refer to Figma) demonstrates a method for inferring nested schemas directly from the schema selector.
 The only user action required is clicking the infer icon.
 Behind the scenes, Prophecy initiates a run similar to an interactive run but incorporates an appropriate recursive lateral join.
 This process samples records to identify all potential iterations of keys and values within the schema.